Montavilla, Portland, Oregon

-Montavilla (a syllabic abbreviation of "Mt.
-Tabor Village) is a neighborhood in the Northeast and Southeast sections of Portland, Oregon, United States, and contains an area east of Mount Tabor and west of Interstate 205, from the Banfield to SE Division.
-It is bordered by North Tabor, Mount Tabor, South Tabor, Madison South, Hazelwood, and Powellhurst-Gilbert.
+Montavilla (a shortening of Mt.
+Tabor Villa) is a neighborhood in the Northeast and Southeast sections of Portland, Oregon, United States, and contains an area east of Mount Tabor, a cinder cone and city park, and west of Interstate 205, from the Banfield Freeway (Interstate 84) on the north to SE Division Street on the south.
+It is bordered by the North Tabor, Mount Tabor, South Tabor, Madison South, Hazelwood, and Powellhurst-Gilbert neighborhoods.
+Montavilla's population was about 17,000 in 2020.

 History

-The neighborhood was originally, in the 1890s, named Mount Tabor Village, and was a stopping point for travelers going from Hood River into Portland.

-The name "Montavilla" originated from the abbreviations used on the streetcar destination signs when streetcars served the area starting in 1892.
-The name was first abbreviated as "Mt.
-Ta.
-Villa", then later as "Monta.Villa".
-Residents soon adopted the latter name for the neighborhood, written as Montavilla.
-Streetcar service to Montavilla ended in 1948.